 Schema-focused therapy helps you to view yourself and the world in a more positive way.

-Your doctor may recommend that you temporarily stay in a hospital for treatment if your symptoms are severe.
-You may also be hospitalized for suicidal behavior, suicidal thoughts, or thinking about harming or causing harm to yourself or others.
+If your symptoms are severe, your doctor may recommend that you temporarily stay in a hospital for treatment.
+You may also be hospitalized for suicidal behavior, suicidal thoughts, or thinking about harming yourself or others.

 Omega-3 fatty acids may relieve symptoms of depression and aggression in people who have BPD.
-More research needs to be conducted to confirm the benefits of omega-3 fatty acids.
+More research is needed to confirm the benefits of omega-3 fatty acids.